fraser29/hurahura/README.md

 Note: pypi reported naming conflicts for miresearch

 > [!IMPORTANT]
 > This package is currently undergoing frequent development and testing.
-PLease check back reguarly for version updates.
+Please check back regularly for version updates.

 ## About